Preventing Water Leaks Throughout Northern Indianapolis

-You can save yourself a lot of time, hassle and money as a homeowner if you can get in the habit of finding ways to prevent plumbing leaks, even the dreaded slab leaks can be taken care of.
+You can save yourself a lot of time, hassle, and money as a homeowner if you can find ways to prevent plumbing leaks; even the dreaded slab leaks can be taken care of.

 Commercial drain cleaners can come to your rescue in a pinch, but don't rely on them exclusively for your clog removal.
 Unfortunately, the chemicals that are effective in removing clogs because they are high in acid will use that same burning power to wear down your pipes.
 Eventually, they will spring leaks.
-You are better off to try to stop clogs before they have a chance to form.
-Put a hair trap in your bath and shower; put food in the compost instead of down the drain; don't pour grease down the drain.
+You are better off trying to stop a water leak and clogs before they have a chance to form.

 If you've got a high concentration of minerals in your water, as many do in Westfield, IN, corrosion is the enemy of your pipes.
-In order to prolong the life of your plumbing and avoid leaks, you need to take steps to slow this process down.
+To prolong the life of your plumbing and avoid leaks, you need to take steps to slow this process down.

 If you have copper pipes, think about replacing them with PVC.
 Test the PH levels.
 To keep things in balance, install a water softener.
 Avoid letting water sit for too long, especially in horizontal pipes.
 Run the water frequently.

-No question.
 A strong shower can be a good thing, especially if you've had a long day.
-However, that same force that feels good in the shower, can wreak havoc on your pipes.
+However, that same force that feels good in the rain can wreak havoc on your pipes.
 Don't let that happen to your system.
 Check your water pressure and bring it down to below 60 psi.